H. E. Bates: World War II short stories

-During World War II, he was commissioned into the Royal Air Force solely to write short stories.
+During World War II, he was commissioned as an officer in the Royal Air Force, solely to write short stories.
 The Air Ministry realised that it might create more favourable public sentiment by emphasizing stories about the people fighting the war, rather than facts.
 The stories were published originally in the News Chronicle with the pseudonym "Flying Officer X".
 Later they were published in book form as The Greatest People in the World and Other Stories and How Sleep the Brave and Other Stories.
 His first financial success was Fair Stood the Wind for France.
 After a posting to the Far East, this was followed by two novels about Burma, The Purple Plain in 1947 and The Jacaranda Tree (published in 1949), and one set in India, The Scarlet Sword (published in 1950).

 He was also commissioned by the Air Ministry to write The Battle of the Flying Bomb, but because of various disagreements within the government, it was cancelled, and then publication was banned for 30 years.
 It was published during 1994 with the title Flying Bombs over England.
 Another commission which has still to be published is Night Interception Battle concerning the difficulty of tracking enemy aircraft at night.

 Post-war work

 Other novels followed after the war; he averaged about one novel and a collection of short stories a year, which was considered very productive at the time.
 These included The Feast of July and Love for Lydia.
 His most popular creation was the Larkin family in The Darling Buds of May.
 Pop Larkin and his family were inspired by a person seen in a local shop in Kent by Bates and his family when on holiday.
 The man (probably Wiltshire trader William Dell, also on holiday) had a huge wad of rubber-banded bank notes and proceeded to treat his trailer load of children with Easter eggs and ice creams.
 Other characters were modelled on friends and acquaintances of Bates, such as Iris Snow (a parody of Iris Murdoch) and the Brigadier who was modelled on the father of John Bayley, Murdoch's husband.

 The television adaptation, produced after his death by his son Richard and based on these stories, was a tremendous success.
 It is also the source of the American movie The Mating Game.
 The My Uncle Silas stories were also made into a UK television series from 2000 to 2003.
 Many other stories were adapted to TV and others to movies, the most renowned being The Purple Plain in 1954 and The Triple Echo; Bates also worked on other movie scripts.
-In 2020 ITV commissioned a new television series of The Darling Buds of May, with the title The Larkins starring Bradley Walsh, Joanna Scanlan, Sabrina Bartlett and Tok Stephen.
+In 2020 ITV commissioned a new television series of The Darling Buds of May, with the title The Larkins, starring Bradley Walsh, Joanna Scanlan, Sabrina Bartlett and Tok Stephen.
 The first episode aired in October 2021.